YVolery/Strategy-backtesting/README.md

 ## Contributing
 ***
-The current program offers various options At present, no short selling is implemented.
-However, this could be done without major efforts.
-Furthermore, lower timeframes would be worthy to consider but would need a different data source, as Yahoo Finance doesn't provide anything below daily.
+The current program offers various options for further development.
+For example, short selling, leverage, capital risked per trade or trading fees could be implemented.
+Furthermore, lower timeframes would be worthy to consider but would need a different data source, as Yahoo Finance doesn't provide anything below the daily timeframe.
 More indicators would also be helpful in order to develop more refined strategies.
-Our assumption of all capital used could be removed, a possibility of leverage could also be implemented.
-Commission, spreads and rollover fees could be introduced.

 ## Credits
 ***